 Made with Local Granola Bars

 Made With Local has three great options to make homemade bars using our Granola Bar Mix!
 Made with organic whole grains, dried fruit, seeds and more – just add your favourite school-safe seed butter or WowButter and honey or maple syrup and a few minutes time in the oven (10 minutes), and you have a week’s worth of great snacks!
-We’ve just launched a Back to Basics bundle to help make your meal planning even easier for this school year, which comes with a special recipe book with delicious ideas like dreamy chocolate fudge bars.
+We’ve just launched an 8-Pack Granola Bar Mix Bundle to help make your meal planning even easier for this school year, which comes with a special recipe book with delicious ideas like dreamy chocolate fudge bars.